hashicorp/terraform/website/source/docs/providers/aws/r/ecs_task_definition.html.markdown

 * `type` - (Required) The type of constraint.
 Use `memberOf` to restrict selection to a group of valid candidates.
 Note that `distinctInstance` is not supported in task definitions.
 * `expression` -  (Optional) Cluster Query Language expression to apply to the constraint.
-Does not need to be specified for the `distinctInstance` type.
 For more information, see [Cluster Query Language in the Amazon EC2 Container Service Developer Guide](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-query-language.html).